How to use Filmustage

 Breakdown screen

-It is all there, but you can have a closer look at the breakdown and adjust it to your needs.
+It's all there, but you can look closer at the breakdown and adjust it to your needs.

 Script Breakdown screen